 These Guidelines are designed as a tool to guide thinking by those involved in making legislation and to support transparency about the exercise of law-making power.
 It is the role of officials to follow good processes and provide clear advice to inform decisions made by Ministers and Parliament to ensure that they are made with knowledge of the principles, the significance of any proposed departure, and the competing interests to be balanced.

 These Guidelines will have the greatest impact when considered as a whole at the outset of the policy and legislative development process, but can also be referred to as new issues arise and policy and legislation develops.
 Producing legislation will involve a number of initial policy decisions, but it will also involve countless decisions that must be taken as the legislation develops.
 Each decision has the potential to bring further issues to light.

 At a minimum, these Guidelines should be explicitly addressed at the following stages:

 Each chapter of these Guidelines contains a general introduction to the issue and a series of questions, principles (italicised), and some brief explanatory text.
 From time to time, LDAC will add to these Guidelines with supplementary material to assist officials to address questions or issues raised in the Guidelines, provide legislative examples to assist officials to make decisions at the margins of issues, and provide guidance on areas not covered by the Guidelines.
-This supplementary material is linked to in the chapters and set out in full at the end of each chapter.

 The checklist available on the LDAC website sets out the italicised principles from the Guidelines.
 The checklist should be used iteratively throughout policy and legislative development and will assist officials and their Ministers to indicate compliance, and clearly explain and justify any departures, in Cabinet papers.